robokeys/automoton-tags/SPEC.md

 **1. Abstract**

-PuzzlePins is a comment-based tagging system for source code and text documents, designed with a tooling-first philosophy.
+Automotan Tags is a comment-based tagging system for source code and text documents, designed with a tooling-first philosophy.
 It enhances clarity, interaction, and collaboration between human developers, AI tools, code generators, and other automated systems.

-By standardizing metadata, structural delineation, and annotation,
+By standardizing metadata, structural delineation, and annotation, Automotan Tags:
-PuzzlePins:

 -   Enables robust automation without sacrificing human oversight.